 Sami is a Ph.D. student in the Interaction (HCI) Lab at University of Saskatchewan under the supervision of Professor Dr. Carl Gutwin.
 His areas of research are Interaction Techniques and Spatial Memory Interfaces.
-His work focuses to improve the interaction experience on different computer interfaces by exploiting users' spatial memory.
+His work focuses to improve the interaction experience of users in different computer interfaces including desktops, touch tablets and large touch devices by exploiting users' spatial memory.

 He completed his Master of Science degree in Computer Science (2016) from University of Saskatchewan, Canada and Bachelor of Science degree in Computer Science & Information Technology (2010) from Islamic University of Technology (IUT), Dhaka, Bangladesh.

 176 Thorvaldson Building,

 110 Science Place,

 Saskatoon, SK, S7N 5C9

 Improving Early Navigation in Time-Lapse Video with Spread-Frame Loading

 Gutwin, C., van der Kamp, M., Uddin, M., Stanley, K., Stavness, I., Vail, S. (2019), Proceedings of the CHI Conference on Human Factors in Computing Systems (CHI 2019), Glasgow, Scotland UK.
 12 pages. <doi:10.1145/3290605.3300785>